 While Dynare allows the user to choose their own variable names, there are some restrictions to be kept in mind.
 First, variables and parameters must not have the same name as Dynare commands or built-in functions.
 In this respect, Dynare is not case-sensitive.
-For example, do not use Ln or Sigma_e to name your variable.
+For example, do not use Ln or shocks to name your variable.
 Not conforming to this rule might yield hard-to-debug error messages or crashes.
-Second, to minimize interference with MATLAB or Octave functions that may be called by Dynare or user-defined steady state files, it is recommended to avoid using the name of MATLAB functions.
-In particular when working with steady state files, do not use correctly-spelled greek names like alpha, because there are MATLAB functions of the same name.
-Rather go for alpha or alph.
+Second, when employing user-defined steady state files it is recommended to avoid using the name of MATLAB functions as this may cause conflicts.
+In particular, when working with user-defined steady state files, do not use correctly-spelled greek names like alpha, because there are MATLAB functions of the same name.
+Rather go for alppha or alph.
 Lastly, please do not name a variable or parameter i.
 This may interfere with the imaginary number i and the index in many loops.
 Rather, name investment invest.
 Using inv is also not recommended as it already denotes the inverse operator.
 Commands for declaring variables and parameters are described below.

+'''

-''' Command: var VAR_NAME [$TEX_NAME$] [(long_name=QUOTED_STR|NAME=QUOTED_STR)]...; Command: var(deflator=MODEL_EXPR) VAR_NAME (... same options apply) Command: var(log_deflator=MODEL_EXPR) VAR_NAME (... same options apply) '''
+Command: var VAR_NAME [$TEX_NAME$] [(long_name=QUOTED_STRING|NAME=QUOTED_STRING)]...;

+Command:

+'''